cqiann/AlphaFold-Tutorial/README.md

 ```
 mkdir <name of your fasta file>
-cp /scratch/midway3/christineqian/Haddadian-Lab-Docs/alphafold-scripts/Abeta/42r.<number of chains in the Abeta that you are running>c/msas ./<name of your fasta file>
+cp -r /scratch/midway3/christineqian/Haddadian-Lab-Docs/alphafold-scripts/Abeta/42r.<number of chains in the Abeta that you are running>c/msas ./<name of your fasta file>
 sbatch alphafold2.3.2-submit.sh -f <name of your fasta file>.fasta -o <name of your fasta file>
 ```